xavirn89/makeitspooky/README.md

 - It is recommended to open the game in different browsers or sessions, and have one create the room so you can test it solo.
 - Be patient with image loading, as it might take some time.
 Even if the image link seems broken, the game will retry loading it several times in case of failure.
+- I hope my credits dont run out before Cloudinary or Midudev tries this project.
+If they do, pleae refill them!
+My cloud is xavirn-hackaton (sorry)

 ### What I Would Have Done With More Time: